Andr8R/SeverSteel/README.md

 Therefore, in the first iteration, model is not perfectly trained and can be improved.
 Green lines correspond to predicted masks, red to ground truth.
 ![image](https://user-images.githubusercontent.com/64214190/130696907-d246b6f9-1bfe-493b-8118-36efcd22a266.png)

+For further result improvement on the same data sample image augmentations are used from albumentations library.
+However, it caused overfitting, as well as larger encoders such as resnet34.
+Potential improvement can be reached with implementation of combined Dice and Cross-Entropy loss.